kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 ### Use-site variance readability and usage issues

-Personally I think that in contrast to declaration-site variance, use-site variance makes code look ugly and hard to read.
-Worst of all, this ugliness is often exposed in public API.
+Personally I think that in contrast to declaration-site variance, use-site variance makes code harder to read.
+Worst of all, use-site variance has to be often exposed in public API.
 Consider Java which only supports use-site variance for generics.
-Java 8 introduced lambdas and a lot of new functional style types in its standard library.
-Those types often use covariance and contravariance to give more flexibility to their users.
-The price of this flexibility is API ugliness.
-Below are some examples from Javadoc.
+Java 8 introduced lambdas and added a lot of new functional style types to its standard library.
+Those types often use covariance and contravariance to give their users more flexibility.
+The price of this flexibility is API that can be unpleasant to read.
+Listing below shows few JavaDoc example methods of new types added to Java 8.

 {% highlight java %}
 // from CompletableFuture